 The Disability and Dyslexia Service within Student Services provides specialist support on a one to one basis.
-Reference should be made to the University policy, procedure and guidance on Arrangements for Disabled Students.

-Student learning support is available within both the IHS and the University as a whole:
+Student learning support is available within both the Institute of Health and Society (IHS) and the University as a whole:

 - Prior to commencing the programme, students are invited to attend an induction day that will familiarise them with the University, the IHS and the programme. - Programme Handbooks and module guides provide more detailed information in respect of the programme and individual modules.